how to join merchant navy

 Merchant Navy Age limits for joining vary based on rank and position within the industry.

-1. Generally, individuals in India must be aged between 17 and 25 to fulfill the eligibility requirements for the merchant navy.
+1. Generally, individuals in India must be between 17 and 25 to fulfill the eligibility requirements for the merchant navy.

 2. Good physical fitness is essential for being qualified for the merchant navy.